itscherry06/CODSOFT/README.md

-# 🎬 Movie Genre Classifier (Machine Learning Project)
+#Movie Genre Classifier (Machine Learning Project)

-This is a machine learning project built during my **CodSoft Internship** to classify the genre of movies based on their plot descriptions.
+It's a machine learning project developed during my **CodSoft Internship** to predict the genre of movies from their plot descriptions.

-It uses **text classification techniques** like TF-IDF and Logistic Regression to train a predictive model, and applies it to unseen movie summaries.
+It employs **text classification methods** such as TF-IDF and Logistic Regression to train a model, and uses it on unseen movie summaries.

 ---

-## 🚀 What This Project Does
+##What This Project Does

 - Loads a dataset of movie plot summaries
-- Converts text into numbers using **TF-IDF**
+- Transforms text to numbers using **TF-IDF**
 - Trains a **Logistic Regression model**
-- Predicts genres for new, unseen movie descriptions
+- Makes predictions for new, unseen movie descriptions
-- Saves the results in a CSV file (`test_predictions.csv`)
+- Saves the predictions to a CSV file (`test_predictions.csv`)

 ---

-## 🧠 Technologies Used
+## Technologies Used

 - Python
 - Pandas, NumPy